 • Building more than 12,000 new homes as part of the biggest investment in public and community housing in Australia in the 2020/21 state budget.
 Making sure thousands of Victorians have a place to call home, and thousands more Victorians have a job.
 The City of Maribyrnong is a priority area for investment, with procurement starting straight away to build new homes.

 • As a part of the West Gate Neighbourhood Fund, $500,000 was allocated to the Williamstown and Newport Anglers Club and Fish Protection Society in 2023 for the refurbishment of the Williamstown Jetty Beach Project.
-With new seating, walkways and infrastructure, the jetty has been improved for use by both clubs, boaters and the local community.
+With new seating, walkways and infrastructure, the jetty has improved accessibility for local clubs, boaters, fishers and the wider community.

-• With a $150,000 grant from the West Gate Neighbourhood Fund, the Williamstown Morgue will be refurbished and opened as a tourism destination as Melbourne’s oldest morgue.
+• With a $150,000 grant from the West Gate Neighbourhood Fund, the Williamstown Morgue will be refurbished and opened as a tourism destination highlighting it’s unique heritage as Melbourne’s oldest morgue.

 • $130,000 was granted to the Newport RSL to support the installation of a commercial kitchen.
-A part of the West Gate Neighbourhood Fund, the grant will improve facilities for local community members.
+As part of the West Gate Neighbourhood Fund, the grant will improve facilities for local community members.

 • Community Shade grants program, $15,223 in funding for shade and sun protection has been provided to several local sporting clubs and community groups as part of the Community Shade grants program.